 Rather brilliantly, however, it also turns out that mums don’t have to be mums.
-This mum relished every second of NOT having to cook (there is a fantastic buffet for breakfast and dinner – all Covid-safe with plastic disposable gloves for every guest); NOT having to clean (housekeeping staff even dealt with the teenage floordrobes); and NOT having to nag the kids to exercise/eat healthily/do something that didn’t involve Snapchat.
+This mum relished every second of NOT having to cook (there is a fantastic buffet for breakfast and dinner); NOT having to clean (housekeeping staff even dealt with the teenage floordrobes); and NOT having to nag the kids to exercise/eat healthily/do something that didn’t involve Snapchat.

 What this mum DID do was swim, snooze by the adult pool, read, go on a cycle ride, take a HIIT class, sign up for sunrise yoga and progressed from sitting on my middle aged knees on a paddle board to standing up.
 I even developed a new skill of which I am exceptionally proud: ordering a banana slushy from the pool bar with NO MUM GUILT WHATSOEVER.
 Bliss.

 So, now for the picture postcard bit: sun, sea, sand and a little bit more about this stunning 5-star resort.
-Fully-refurbished in 2019, it’s a beautiful low-rise hotel nestled right next to a sandy beach with the Acarnanian Mountains as its backdrop.
+Fully refurbished in 2019, it’s a beautiful single storey hotel nestled right next to a private sandy beach.
 I’d describe it as low-key, laid-back luxe.
-Parents feel spoilt but they also don't have to worry about their kids going free range.
+Parents feel spoilt but don't have to worry about their kids ruining the furnitiure.

 The rooms are all situated in low slung buildings with whitewashed walls and traditional Greek dry-stone accents.
 Terracotta roof files glisten in the sun and rooms are separated by white laser cut panels that look like they are straight out of the pages of an interiors magazine.
 Doors and pathways are strewn with hot pink bougainvillea and deep green Yucca plants, and palm trees and olive trees mix effortlessly across the lush gardens.
 Without doubt, it’s one of the most beautiful and comfortable places I have ever stayed.
 It’s modern and spacious with just the right amount of Mama Mia to make you feel like you want to pinch yourself.